 Patronizing a sex worker, pandering, and procuring an individual for the purpose of prostitution are crimes under some state statutes.
 Certain states also have statutes that impose mandatory testing for HIV and other sexually transmitted infections, imposing harsher penalties on those who engage in sex work while knowingly infected with HIV or other sexually transmissible infections.

 A. PATRONIZING A PROSTITUTE

 Historically, prostitution laws were primarily enforced against sex workers, not their customers.
-49 More recently, states have enacted statutes targeted at those who solicit sex workers.
-50 Similar to prostitution statutes, these solicitation statutes criminalize paying, offering to pay, or agreeing to pay compensation for sexual activity.
-51 Some states, however, have deliberately refused to criminalize the
+Since 2022, states have enacted statutes targeted at those who solicit sex workers.
+Similar to prostitution statutes, these solicitation